Punktum-dk/epp-service-specification/README.md

 All examples provided in the document are fabricated or changed from real data to demonstrate commands etc. any resemblence to actual data are coincidental.

 <a id="license"></a>

-<a id="license"></a>
 ### License

 This document is copyright by DK Hostmaster A/S and is licensed under the MIT License, please see the separate LICENSE file for details.

 <a id="document-history"></a>

-<a id="document-history"></a>
 ### Document History

 - 2.5 2018-06-22
 	- Updated XSD history and information on XSD version 2.4
 	- Added information on service and specification versions and retrieving of version information from the service
 	- Added examples of poll messages related to domain creation

 - 2.4 2018-05-25
 	- Added information on format of Orderconfirmation Token, this is implemented with EPP release 2.3.0 currently only available in sandbox and introduces the new extension: `dkhm:url`
 	- Addition of risk assessment for create domain command poll response.
 The XSD files revision 2.2 describes the changes to the XSD and supports the new extension: `dkhm:risk_assessment`

 - 2.3 2018-05-01
 	- Updated XSD history
 	- Added diagram for create domain

 - 2.2 2017-12-19
 	- Removed information on status blocked, which has been deprecated

 - 2.1 2017-06-08
 	- Removed information on waiting list handling, since this is being revisited

 - 2.0 2016-10-24
 	- Describes EPP service 2.X.X
 	- Added renew domain description
 	- Added update domain description
 	- Added create/update/delete host descriptions
 	- Added update contact description
 	- Added XSD 2.0 description

 - 1.10 2016-06-08
 	- Added information on IP whitelisting

 - 1.9 2016-01-30
 	- Information on new waiting list handling
 	- Information on new DNSSEC key handling

 - 1.8 2015-09-03
 	- Minor corrections
 	- More information on extensions for possible registration of the DK Hostmaster extensions with IANA in relation to [RFC:7451][RFC:7451]
 	- Added [RFC:7451][RFC:7451] compliant descriptions in subdirectory: `rfc7451/`

 - 1.7 2015-05-12
 	- This revision of the specification is describing EPP service release 1.3.X
 	- This release also updates the [XSD][XSD Files] specification to revision 1.4, introducing the extension pnumber for transport of production unit numbers for validation of danish companies as part of the create contact command

 - 1.6 2015-01-06
 	- This revision of the specification is describing EPP service release 1.2.X
 	- This release also updates the [XSD][XSD Files] specification to revision 1.3
 	- The document has with this revision been ported from a proprietary format to markdown and is being hosted on github for easier maintenance and distribution, this has resultet in a lot of minor corrections and clarifications.
 	- Extended the section about this document, due to the migration to Github, so copyright is now explicitly mentioned
 	- info contact command extended with validation information
 	- create domain command extended with validation information for registrant
 	- create domain command extended with information on confirmation status for domain

 - 1.5 2014-06-18
 	- This revision of the specification is describing EPP service release 1.1.X
 	- The test environment is no longer active
 	- Examples updated to latest [XSD][XSD Files] revision (1.2)
 	- Pre-activation token (`orderconfirmationToken`) can be transported via extension for create domain command
 	- Multiple examples of requests and responses added

 - 1.4 2013-11-19
 	- Corrected links in resources
 	- Empasized the use of the `auto` keyword for contact creation, this has also been listed in the implementation limitations section
 	- Added information on the restrictive use of `clTRID` in new section entitled: Implementation Requirements

 - 1.3 2013-10-29
 	- This revision of the specification is describing EPP service release 1.0.9
 	- Added information on use of `clTRID` in context of create domain command
 	- Added more information on the domain check command, which has been extended with EPP service release 1.0.9.
 	- This release also updates the [XSD][XSD Files] specification to revision 1.1

 - 1.2 2013-08-07
 	- This revision of the specification is describing EPP service release 1.0.8
 	- Added note on domain check

 - 1.1 2013-05-31
 	- Added paragraph on passwords in section on the login command
 	- Added mention of standard port 700
 	- Corrected some of the XML examples, which had not been updated to reflect the correct use of [XSDs][XSD Files]
 	- Added important note on contact creation

 - 1.0 2013-02-25
 	- Initial revision
 	- Describes EPP service 1.X.X
 	- Introduces [XSD][XSD Files] specification revision 1.0

-<a id="the-dk-registry-in-brief"></a>

 <a id="the-dk-registry-in-brief"></a>
 ## The .dk Registry in Brief